solislemuslab/el-zoominario/topics/index.md

 nav_order: 2
 ---

-# El Zoominario
+# El Zoominario (v1.0 in English)

 <button type="button" onclick="window.location.href='#schedule';">schedule</button>
 <button type="button" onclick="window.location.href='#faq';">FAQ</button>
-<button type="button" onclick="window.location.href='https://www.tiktok.com/@latinxinstem';">tiktok</button>
 <button type="button" onclick="window.location.href='https://www.youtube.com/playlist?list=PL1AfUDnwvYbOA9rfrvyA2nR9SR0VYbklx';">youtube</button>

 <div style="text-align:center"><img src="../assets/pics/Black-with-Ellipse.png" width="450"/></div>

+El Zoominario v1.0 was a seminar series that ran from October 2020 to May 2025 with scientific talks in English for general audiences given by members of the Latinx community.
+This initial series has been paused for now as we are organizing El Zoominario v2.0 with talks in Spanish!

+Thank you to all the speakers and attendees to this seminar!
+Hope to continue to engage the community with the new version of the seminar, and we will post here if/when we resume talks in English!

 # Schedule

-Below is the full list of El Zoominario speakers, but the talks are separated by topic in the left menu.
+Below is the full list of El Zoominario (v1.0) speakers.
+The talks are also separated by topic in the left menu.

 | Date | Heritage | Speaker | Title | YouTube | TikTok | TikTok intro |
 | :---   | :--- | :--- | :---  | :--- | :--- |